SongJoo1993/FlickScout/README.md

 Demo: [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A simple movie search website allowing users to search movies by various categories such as title, casts, and IMDB rating.
+**Movie Search Engine** is a movie search web application allowing users to search movies by various categories such as title, casts, and IMDB rating.
+It has been built using

-Here's why I created this web application:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this template!